 - R: read fields are not affected by CSR write instructions.
 Such fields either return a fixed value, or a value determined by the operation of the core. - RW: read/write fields store the value written by CSR writes.
 Subsequent reads return either the previously written value or a value determined by the operation of the core. - WARL: write-any-read-legal fields store only legal values written by CSR writes.
-For example, a WARL (0x0) field supports only the value 0.
-Any value may be written, but all reads would return zero regardless of the value being written to it.
+For example, a WARL (0x0) field supports only the value 0x0.
+Any value may be written, but all reads would return 0x0 regardless of the value being written to it.
 A WARL field may support more than one value.
-If an unsupported value is written to such a field, subsequent reads will return the value marked with an asterix (6\ for example) in the definition of that field. - WPRI: Software should ignore values read from these fields, and preserve the values when writing.
+If an unsupported value is (attempted to be) written to a WARL field, the original (legal) value of the bitfield is preserved. - WPRI: Software should ignore values read from these fields, and preserve the values when writing.